-So you are a retired couple, babyboomers, single female or male looking to retire at some point and you want a place in the sun but you think you cannot afford it?
+So you are a retired couple, baby boomers, single female or male looking to retire at some point and you want a place in the sun but you think you cannot afford it?
 If you have visited Mexico or in the middle of planning a trip to Mexico to scope out whether you should move here.
-Here’s where you can learn about moving to Mexico and it’s much easier than you think.
+Here’s where you can learn how to move to Mexico and it’s much easier than you think.

 Moving to Mexico is relatively easy to do.
 Don’t be frightened off by the rumours of violence and trouble in Mexico, there are many areas of Mexico that are safer than any in North America or Europe for that matter.
 We lived and housesat on the gulf coast for a year and had great experiences in Chelem, Chuburna and Progreso as ex-pats and the Yucatan and Merida areas are said to be the safest in Mexico.